mlverse/torch/content/start/custom_dataset/index.markdown

 # Penguins

-`penguins` is a very nice dataset that lives in the `palmerpenguins` CRAN package.
+`penguins` is a very nice dataset that lives in the `palmerpenguins` package.

 ```r